Songs For The Storytelling Aspect

 "Kicking, screaming, sinking slowly / Give your soul, it's what you owe me"

-Overall, the song’s themes — darkness disguised as purpose, the clash between perception and reality, and the obsession with control — fit Kai perfectly.
+Overall, the song's themes which is darkness disguised as purpose, the clash between perception and reality and the obsession with control, fit Kai perfectly.
 The eerie, relentless tone of the lyrics mirrors his methodical yet brutal nature.

 Kyrie and Kyrie II by Yoshihisa Hirano